neondatabase/website/content/docs/manage/branches.md

 Any branch not designated as the primary branch is considered a non-primary branch.
 You can rename or delete non-primary branches.

-- For Neon Free Tier users, compute endpoints associated with non-primary branches are suspended if you exceed the Neon Free Tier  _compute active time_ limit of 100 hours per month.
+- For Neon Free Tier users, compute endpoints associated with non-primary branches are suspended if you exceed the Neon Free Tier  _active hours_ limit of 20 hours per month.
 - For users on paid plans, default limits prevent more than 20 simultaneously active compute endpoints.
 Beyond that limit, a compute endpoint associated with a non-primary branch remains suspended.

 ## Create a branch